-In Outlook 2010, when you use the default view with the Date (Conversation) setting, you'll see the original subject in the message list:
+In Outlook 2010 and newer, when you use the default view with the Date (Conversation) setting, you'll see the original subject in the message list:

 As you can see, the edited subject shows in the preview pane but not in the message list, because you are only changing the subject, not the conversation title, and the new Conversation view uses the Conversation field.